Skip to content

 Most premedical/predental/pre-veterinary students will need two years to complete their program requirements, although depending on their credit assignment some are able to do so in one year and a summer.
 Most pre-PA students will need between two and three years to complete the program.

 In addition, you cannot be enrolled as a candidate in the Premedical Program and another Harvard Extension School degree program simultaneously.
+However, existing ALB students can ask to receive premedical advising from the Premedical Program office.

 Enrollment Requirements